 1. Check boxes for square

 Adjust the ruler so it is slightly inset from the anvil and tighten the knob.
 Then hold the square in the corner of a box to see if the box edges are aligned at 90 degrees.
-If you see any daylight between the ruler or anvil edge and the box, then it isn’t perfectly square.
+It isn’t perfectly square if you see any daylight between the ruler or anvil edge and the box.

 2. Mark 90-degree angles